bevy_picking/

 24//! use it for optimization purposes.
 For example, a backend that traverses a spatial hierarchy

-25//! may want to early exit if it intersects an entity that blocks lower entities from being
+25//! may want to exit early if it intersects an entity that blocks lower entities from being

 26//! picked.